isellsoap/css-sass-style-guide/README.md

 #### Hexadecimal notation

-**Use 3 character hexadecimal notation where possible.** For color values that permit it, 3 character hexadecimal notation is shorter and more succinct.
+For color values that permit it, 3 character hexadecimal notation is shorter and more succinct.

 ```css
 /* Not recommended */